-- 1. Remove the screw (M1.6x2) that secures the power-button bracket to the palm-rest and keyboard assembly. - 2.
-Remove the screw (M1.6x2) that secures the power button with fingerprint reader to the palm-rest and keyboard assembly. - 3.
-Open the latch and disconnect the fingerprint-reader cable from the fingerprint-reader board. - 4.
+- 1. Peel the tape that secures the fingerprint-reader board to the palm-rest and keyboard assembly. - 2.
+Open the latch and disconnect the fingerprint-reader cable from the fingerprint-reader board. - 3.
+Open the latch and disconnect the fingerprint-reader cable from the system board. - 4.
 Lift the power button with fingerprint-reader, along with the power-button cable, off the palm-rest and keyboard assembly. - 5.
-Lift the power button with fingerprint-reader, along with the power-button cable, off the palm-rest and keyboard assembly.
+Peel the Mylar that secures the power-button bracket to the keyboard and palm-rest assembly. - 6.
+Remove the three screws that secures the power-button bracket to the palm-rest and keyboard assembly. - 7.
+Lift the power-button bracket off the palm-rest and keyboard assembly. - 8.
+Remove the two screws (M1.6x2) that secure the power button to the palm-rest and keyboard assembly. - 9.
+Lift the power button off the palm-rest and keyboard assembly.